 Most of us think of paid tax software initially.
 When it comes to paid tax software, two names probably come to mind: TurboTax and Ufile.
 Both have installable programs as well as online versions.
 Additionally, both are certified for NETFILE, which can help you get access to your refund faster.

-My recommendation for paid tax software is UFile.
+My recommendation for the best paid tax software is UFile.
 It has a lower price than TurboTax, especially if you have a simple return to file.
 Making it an even better deal, students and those with a family income under $20,000 can use the online version of UFile for free.
 Those that are using the online version do not need to pay extra to file for their dependants.
 UFile is available in all the provinces, and the product and pricing structure is simple.

 - H&R Block: You can find a free version of this tax software as well, although there are add-ons that can make this software expensive.
 This is user friendly, and probably the best choice for paid returns after UFile and TurboTax.